-Sand to fill the wilderness breach would be dredged from the Westhampton Borrow Area, transported from the borrow area to the breach area using a dredge, and systematically placed into the breach using bulldozers and other large earth moving construction vehicles to create the island cross-section.
+Using current conditions of the wilderness breach, a preliminary estimate indicates that approximately 350,000 cubic yards of sand would be required to close the breach.
+This sand to fill the wilderness breach would be dredged from the Westhampton Borrow Area, transported from the borrow area to the breach area using a dredge, and systematically placed into the breach using bulldozers and other large earth moving construction vehicles to create the island cross-section.
 Details on dredging activities can be found in the Fire Island Inlet to Moriches Inlet environmental assessment.

 Structural support would be required during placement of the sand to stabilize the fill material as the breach is filled.
 Sheet piling or sand filled geotextile tubes would be placed on either the bay side or ocean side of the breach to diminish tidal flow and sand would be filled in behind it.
 If required, a hydraulic sheet pile driver deployed by a crane would be used to vibrate steel sheet piling sections into the breach to form a continuous wall.
 The sheet pile wall would span the entirety of the breach and tie into the sand on either side of the breach.
 This method would essentially stop water flow through the breach and prevent the exchange of water between the Great South Bay and the Atlantic Ocean during the sand placement process.
 The structural supports (sheet piling or geotextile tubes) would be removed after the breach is filled.
 The sand would be placed to a maximum elevation of +9.5 feet NGVD29 or +8.5 feet NAVD88 with side slopes contoured to match adjacent bay and ocean shorelines.
 This design will allow for the beneficial effects of overwash to continue, but protect the immediate area from another breach forming in conditions up to the regional 25-year storm event.
-It should be noted that these elevations may need to be reevaluated due to sea level rise.
-Because this Breach Plan/EIS is a long-term management strategy, sea level rise may alter the conditions at the breach.
-If closure becomes necessary, the maximum elevation and profile of the breach closure and construction procedures should be based on the best available data at the time of closure to make certain that the maximum elevation achieves the stated goals of allowing overwash while protecting the area from breach formation.
+It should be noted that these elevations may need to be reevaluated due to altered conditions at the breach from sea level rise; therefore, the maximum elevation and profile of the breach closure and construction procedures should be based on the best available data to make certain that the maximum elevation achieves the stated goals of allowing overwash while protecting the area from breach formation.